rickchristie/carrot-old/README.markdown

 ### Creating your controller

 Let's assume you wanted to create a controller class `ACME\App\Controllers\FooController` and you don't mind placing your class inside `/vendors`.
-According to PSR-0 rules, create this file:
+Adhering to PSR-0 rules so our controller can be loaded without specifying another autoloader function, create this file:

     /vendors/ACME/App/Controllers/FooController.php